easybill/easydep/readme.md

 required.
 To make a label not required the name of the label needs to be suffixed with `?`.
 However, the name of the label will be without the question mark (for example the supplied key is `stage?`, the label name is `stage`).
 If a non-required label is given, but a mismatched local value was found, the release gets ignored anyway.

+### Compile from source

+1. Clone this repository
+2. Compile with gradle.
+On windows run `gradlew.bat build` on unix use `./gradlew build`
+3. Take the final file from `build/libs/easydep.jar`

 ### How does it work?